 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Eiger BioPharmaceuticals, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – EIGR

-/EIN News/ -- NEW YORK, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Eiger BioPharmaceuticals, Inc. (NASDAQ: EIGR) between March 10, 2021 and October 4, 2022, both dates inclusive (the “Class Period”), of the important January 9, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Eiger BioPharmaceuticals, Inc. EIGR between March 10, 2021 and October 4, 2022, both dates inclusive (the "Class Period"), of the important January 9, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Eiger securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.